-- Use shade cloth to partially protect lettuce from warm weather.
-(Place bitter tasting lettuce in the refrigerator for two and it will taste less bitter.)
+- Use shade cloth to partially protect lettuce from warm weather and extreme light intensity.
+(Place bitter-tasting lettuce in the refrigerator for two and it will taste less bitter.)

 About lettuce and heat: Lettuce Bolting.

 - Spray aphids way with water; put a collar around each plant to discourage cutworms; trap slugs and snails with a saucer of stale beer set flush to the soil.

-Lettuce Diseases.
-Lettuce has no serious disease problems.
+- Lettuce has no serious disease problems.